kyma-project/kyma/docs/security/03-06-oauth2-server.md

 - [Hydra](https://github.com/ory/hydra) OAuth2 and OpenID Connect server which issues access, refresh, and ID tokens to registered clients which call services in a Kyma cluster.
 - [Oathkeeper](https://github.com/ory/oathkeeper) authorization & authentication proxy which authenticates and authorizes incoming requests basing on the list of defined [Access Rules](https://www.ory.sh/docs/oathkeeper/api-access-rules).
 - [Oathkeeper Maester](https://github.com/ory/oathkeeper-maester) Kubernetes controller which feeds Access Rules to the Oathkeeper proxy by creating or updating the Oathkeeper ConfigMap and populating it with rules found in instances of the `rules.oathkeeper.ory.sh/v1alpha1` custom resource.
-- [Hydra_Maester](https://github.com/ory/hydra-maester) Kubernetes controller responsible for managing OAuth2 clients by communicating data found in instances of the `oauth2clients.hydra.ory.sh` custom resource to ORY Hydra's API.
+- [Hydra Maester](https://github.com/ory/hydra-maester) Kubernetes controller which manages OAuth2 clients by communicating the data found in instances of the `oauth2clients.hydra.ory.sh` custom resource to the ORY Hydra API.

 Out of the box, the Kyma implementation of the ORY stack supports the [OAuth 2.0 Client Credentials Grant](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).